Temple Beth Elohim, Brewster New York - conducted presentation to students in religious school grades 6-8

 Western CT State University - Education Club students

-Brookfield Publice Library - community residents including parents, students, various school staff members
+Brookfield Publice Library, CT - community residents including parents, students, various school staff members

 Congregational Church, Brookfield, CT - teen youth group